South Korea’s tel conglomerate SK Planet to use ICON blockchain in mobile services

 The blockchain project is known as OKX Project and the company is reviewing various business models and incentivization methods.
 Thus the project might see the company use cryptocurrency to compensate users of OK Cashbag mileage system.
-However, it will not engage in any inital coin offering or ICO to raise funds for the project.
+However, it will not engage in any initial coin offering or ICO to raise funds for the project.

-The partnership will cooperate with small and medium-size enterprises to commercialize the blockchain across Asia.
+The partnership will cooperate with small and medium-sized enterprises to commercialize the blockchain across Asia.
 SK Planet executive JM Park said blockchain retaliated the possibility of blockchain in promoting market transformation for medium and long term.

 There currently is increasing interest for blockchain technologies and cryptocurrencies in South Korea involving even the major tech companies in the region such as LG and Samsung and mobile firms.
-The government has already identified blockchain as one of the pillars of the fourth industrial revolution alongside alongside AI and big data.
+The government has already identified blockchain as one of the pillars of the fourth industrial revolution alongside AI and big data.

-While SK has also financed major cryptocurrency exchange Korbit and ICON is also partnering with Line, one of the biggest messaging apps in Asia; Kakao supports Upbit, which is the country's largest cryptocurrency trading platform.
+While SK has also financed major cryptocurrency exchange Korbit and ICON are also partnering with Line, one of the biggest messaging apps in Asia; Kakao supports Upbit, which is the country's largest cryptocurrency trading platform.
 Samsung has been operating a foundry to manufacture cryptocurrency ASIC miners.